CCI-Tools/cate/doc/source/developer_guide/dg_operation_development.rst

 * Is the operation well tested?

   * Is nominal functionality tested?
-  * Is nominal functionality tested when the operation is invoked through the operation registry?
   * Is the monitor tested?
   * Are the side effects on attributes and other meta information tested?
   * Are error conditions tested?